 However, in the context of the primary theme of the self-appointed persona, Schultz is less than benevolent in his intentions.
 While he espouses the principal, he does not follow entirely in the second half of the film.
-Firstly, King chastises Django for his behaviour with the black slaves that are traveling with them to Candyland.
-However, most crucially he decides to break his calm and polite demeanor at the very last second when Django is close to walking away from Candyland with Broomhilda.
-(Kerry Washington)
+Firstly, King chastises Django for his behaviour with the black slaves that are travelling with them to Candyland.
+However, most crucially he decides to break his calm and polite demeanour at the very last second when Django is close to walking away from Candyland with Broomhilda (Kerry Washington).

 The reason for Schultz’s change in behaviour and the breaking of his persona is that he can no longer abide the vile acts of cruelty and dehumanisation that he has witnessed at Candyland.
 Tarantino also adds another interesting facet to this shift in character.
 Calvin Candie finds out about King and Django’s masquerade of not committing to buying a black fighting man but instead planning to get Django’s wife.